Niriel/yummycurry/README.rst

 ,,,,,,,,,,,,,,,,,,,,,

-Not only does ``yummycurry`` re-curries its underlying callable when it needs more arguments, but it also automatically curry any callable resulting from its application.
+Not only does ``yummycurry`` re-curries its underlying callable when it needs more arguments, but it also automatically curries any callable resulting from its application.

 If a callable ``f0`` returns a callable ``f1`` that is not explicitly